 |Written by health professionals: Doctor, M.D., CphT, and others - but easy to read.|

-Carolyn was raised in a small farming community while I was raised in the big smoke.
+I was raised in the big smoke.

-We met and fell in love while doing a drug and alcohol training course.
+Met and fell in love while doing a drug and alcohol training course.
 I remember sending her a bunch of roses at the time, not knowing she was sick in bed with a cold, but the roses sure cured that cold fast :)

 MUM and JACOB